Robert Gottlieb: The New Yorker

+Editing style and persona

-Gottlieb has edited novels by John Cheever, Doris Lessing, Chaim Potok, Charles Portis, Salman Rushdie, John Gardner, Len Deighton, John le Carré, Ray Bradbury, Elia Kazan, Margaret Drabble, Michael Crichton, Mordecai Richler and Toni Morrison, and non-fiction books by Bill Clinton, Janet Malcolm, Katharine Graham, Nora Ephron, Katharine Hepburn, Barbara Tuchman, Jessica Mitford, Robert Caro, Antonia Fraser, Lauren Bacall, Liv Ullmann, Paul Simon, Bob Dylan, Bruno Bettelheim, Carl Schorske, and many others.
+Gottlieb edited novels by John Cheever, Doris Lessing, Chaim Potok, Charles Portis, Salman Rushdie, John Gardner, Len Deighton, John le Carré, Ray Bradbury, Elia Kazan, Margaret Drabble, Michael Crichton, Mordecai Richler, and Toni Morrison, and non-fiction books by Bill Clinton, Janet Malcolm, Katharine Graham, Nora Ephron, Katharine Hepburn, Barbara Tuchman, Jessica Mitford, Robert Caro, Antonia Fraser, Lauren Bacall, Liv Ullmann, Paul Simon, Bob Dylan, Bruno Bettelheim, Carl Schorske, and many others.
+In the documentary film Turn Every Page, Gottlieb estimated that he had edited between 600 and 700 books.

-In a 1994 interview with The Paris Review, Gottlieb described his need to "surrender" to a book.
-"The more you have surrendered," he said, "the more jarring its errors appear.
+In a 1994 interview with The Paris Review, Gottlieb described his need to "surrender" to a book."The more you have surrendered, the more jarring its errors appear.
 I read a manuscript very quickly, the moment I get it.
 I usually won't use a pencil the first time through because I'm just reading for impressions.
 When I read the end, I'll call the writer and say, I think it's very fine (or whatever), but I think there are problems here and here.
 At that point I don't know why I think that—I just think it.
 Then I go back and read the manuscript again, more slowly, and I find and mark the places where I had negative reactions to try to figure out what's wrong.
 The second time through I think about solutions—maybe this needs expanding, maybe there's too much of this so it's blurring that."